cyberjunky/home-assistant-shell_recharge/README.md

 ## Configuration

-To find the serial numbers, find charger(s) to monitor here https://ui-map.shellrecharge.com/ and use the Serial number under details.
+To configure find EV charger(s) you want to monitor here: https://ui-map.shellrecharge.com/ find the Serial number of the location under details.
+Then use Add device within Home Assistant and enter the Serial number in the form.

 ## Screenshots